Western Bachelor of Education Placements

 Teacher Candidate Responsibilities:

-- Contact their desired Host to request placement.
+- Contact their desired Supervisor to request collaboration.

 - Work directly with the Supervisor to determine the expectations for the AFE.

-- Submit the AFE Proposal to the Teacher Education Office before the deadline.
+- Submit the AFE Proposal to the Teacher Education Office.
 This will be reviewed to ensure it meets the AFE minimum requirements.
 Approval is not guaranteed.

-- In the final days of the AFE, complete the Teacher Candidate Final Report and ensure their host completes the Supervisor’s Final Report.
+- In the final days of the AFE, complete the Teacher Candidate Self-Evaluation and ensure their host completes the Supervisor’s Final Report.

 AFE Supervisor Responsibilities: